Medium Format vs. DSLR for Fashion and Beauty Photography

 Similarly, almost all cameras look the same on Instagram and cell phones.
 We compared the images in three demanding use cases: high-resolution computer monitors, magazine-scale print images, and gallery-size print images.

 Image “quality” is not the only difference between these systems.
-To explore this, we have paired this video with an exclusive webinar to be held on September 8th, 2018 EST during which we will explore other differences: ergonomics, auto-focus, durability, cost, and many others.
+To explore this, we have paired this video with an exclusive webinar which we will explore other differences: ergonomics, auto-focus, durability, cost, and many others.
 We also provide all of the raw and retouched images so you can decide for yourself!

 Join us to hear our no-holds-barred critique!